CalConnect/cc-vpath/sections/08-fragments.md

 TODO: below lifted from RFC 2854, reword this.

-The URI specification [@RFC3986] notes that the semantics of a fragment identifier (part of a URI after a "#") is a property of the data resulting from a retrieval action, and that the format and interpretation of fragment identifiers is dependent on the media type of the retrieval result.
+The URI specification [@RFC3986] specifies that a fragment identifier (part of a URI after a "#") is a property of the data resulting from a retrieval action, and that the format and interpretation of fragment identifiers is dependent on the media type of the retrieval result.

-For documents of the text/vcard and text/calendar media types, the fragment specifies the desired vPath of the document.
+For documents of the "text/vcard" and "text/calendar" media types, the fragment specifies the desired vPath of the document.

 ## Character Set